What’s the deal with a circle circumscribed around a quadrilateral?

 The Bottom Line

 A circle circumscribed about quadrilateral defg isn’t just a neat geometric curiosity—it’s a gateway to a host of elegant relationships and practical applications.
-And spot the opposite‑angle sum, draw those perpendicular bisectors, and you’ll have the circle that stitches the four corners together.
+Spot the opposite‑angle sum, draw those perpendicular bisectors, and you’ll have the circle that stitches the four corners together.
 Keep an eye out for cyclic patterns in your problems; they’re often the shortcut to a clean, satisfying solution.